kwan3217/rollercoasterometer/teensy/README.md

 I copied the linker script `arduino-1.8.19/hardware/teensy/avr/cores/teensy4/imxrt1062_t41.ld` into this project.
 I haven't made any changes to it yet, but I reserve the right to do so.

-I copied the program `arduino-1.8.19/hardware/teensy/avr/cores/teensy4/Blink.cc` into this project
+I copied the program `arduino-1.8.19/hardware/teensy/avr/cores/teensy4/Blink.cc` into this project as `blink.cpp`.

+The problem with the Makefile is that it is intended to compile in-place.
+I don't want to copy all the code that came with Teensy into this repository, and I don't want to build in the Teensy folder.

+Everything on the host side seemed to be working, and yet the programmer doesn't program :( I'm going to hang this up for a while and go on to the next thing.